 - identify and provide a rationale for the VCs that will constitute the focus of the cumulative effects assessment, focussing the cumulative effects assessment on the VCs most likely to be affected by the project and other project and activities.
-To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project: - ✓ fish and fish habitat, including Lake Trout and other valued fish species; - ✓ species at risk, including Woodland Caribou; - ✓ migratory birds; - ✓ human health; - ✓ socio-economic conditions; - ✓ physical and cultural heritage; - ✓ current use of lands and resources for traditional purposes by Indigenous peoples; - ✓ any structure, site or thing that is of historical, archaeological, paleontological or architectural significance; - ✓ any VCs associated with subsection 5(2) of CEAA 2012; - identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each VC selected.
+To this end, the proponent must consider, without limiting itself thereto, the following components likely to be affected by the project:

+- ✓ fish and fish habitat;

+- ✓ species at risk;

+- ✓ migratory birds;

+- ✓ human health;

+- ✓ socio-economic conditions;

+- ✓ physical and cultural heritage;

+- ✓ current use of lands and resources for traditional purposes by Indigenous peoples;

+- ✓ any structure, site or thing that is of historical, archaeological, paleontological or architectural significance;

+- ✓ any VCs associated with subsection 5(2) of CEAA 2012;

+- identify and justify the spatial and temporal boundaries for the cumulative effect assessment for each VC selected.
 The boundaries for the cumulative effects assessments will generally be different for each VC considered.
-These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects; - identify the sources of potential cumulative effects.
-Indicate the selection criteria and how the criteria were applied to identify other specific projects or activities that have been or that are likely to be carried out that could cause effects on each selected VC within the boundaries defined, and whose effects would act in combination with the residual effects of the project.
-This assessment may consider the results of any relevant study conducted by a committee established under section 73 or 74 of CEAA 2012;
+These cumulative effects boundaries will also generally be larger than the boundaries for the corresponding project effects;